 Following the Ernie Cragin Terrace (ECT) Master Plan the SNRHA submitted in 2018 a 9% Low Income Housing Tax Credits Application and a Mixed-Finance Proposal to HUD to develop one of the vacant lots.
 The proposed Wardelle Street Townhouses Project entails the financing for the new construction of approximately (57) family units, and a Community Center/Management Office/Maintenance Building to be located on a portion of the site of the former Ernie Cragin Terrace.
 (NV210/AMP305portion off) public housing development located at the corner of Wardelle and Bonanza APN Nos 139-25-410-039/139-25-410-040 /139-25-410-041 totaling 7.73 acres.
-Approximately 1.5 acres fronting Bonanza Road or Harris Street will be available for future construction of a civic building of the Strong Start Academy at Wardelle which will be constructed and managed by the City of Las Vegas.
-The proposed unit mix will be 24-1 bedroom units, 23 2-bedroom units and 10 3-bedroom units which includes 20 public housing at <30% AMI, and 37 project based vouchers (9 at <30% & 28 at <50% AMI),.
-The creation of these townhomes will help meet the need for affordable housing in the City of Las Vegas and will complement the City's proposed plan for an early childhood educational facility and the County's new East Las Vegas Branch public library, both on adjacent parcels.
-The proposed Wardelle Street townhomes will serve as a stimulus for other developments in the vicinity and promote a more vibrant neighborhood environment.
-SNRHA will self-develop this project.
+Approximately 1.5 acres fronting Bonanza Road or Harris Street will be available for future construction of the Strong Start Academy at Wardelle which will be constructed and managed by the City of Las Vegas.
+The proposed unit mix will be 24-1 bedroom units, 23 2-bedroom units and 10 3-bedroom units which includes 20 public housing at <30% AMI, and 37 project based vouchers (9 at <30% & 28 at <50% AMI), The creation of these townhomes will help meet the need for affordable housing in the City of Las Vegas and will complement the City's proposed plan for an early childhood educational facility and the County's new East Las Vegas Branch public library, both on adjacent parcels.
+The proposed Wardelle Street townhomes will self-develop this project.
 The project was selected to receive \$1 mil in HOME Funds from Clark County in February 2018 and \$1.5 mil in Home Funds from the City of Las Vegas schedule for July 2020.
 The 9% Low Income Housing Tax Credit Application was approved November 2018.
 Construction began January 2020 and completed February 2021.
 Construction for the Wardelle Street Townhouses completion date was February 2021.
 The project consists of 20 Public Housing Units and 37 Project Based Voucher Units including Physical Accessible and Hearing-Impaired units.
 As of April 2021, 100% of the units were leased up.
-The property is scheduled to permanently convert for financing in May 2022.
 The project closed financing for the permanent loan in August 2022 and is scheduled for its final equity draw April 2023.